DiegoFE94/BVML/README.md

 into three classes:

   - Class C1: patients with incipient dysbiosis.
-  - Class C2: Patients with a BV+ profile.
+  - Class C2: patients with a BV+ profile.
   - Class C3: patients with a BV- profile.

 ## Installation